 3. Importance of Time

-Every business needs management reports at regular intervals if not at real time.
-If these reports come after 2 months, it is like a post mortem report – you can read through it but cannot change anything.
+Every business needs management reports at regular intervals, if not in real-time.
+If these reports come after 2 months, it is like a post-mortem report – you can read through it but cannot change anything.

 4. Inter-dependability and Accountability at each level

 It is important to make every effort to do the right thing.
 Every process in an organisation is linked to Accounts Department somehow.
 Accountants need to have exceptionally well people skills as they typically work in coordination with different departments within an organisation.
 They have the opportunity to work with different types of professionals and personalities.
 Therefore, they are required to be generous with what they know, sensitive to others’ needs, and supportive of their team’s goals.
 We all succeed when we work together as a Team.